 Customer lifetime value (CLV) is not a static metric.
-It changes over time as new data about a customer is observed.
-CLV measured a year ago may be dramatically different from CLV measured today.
+It changes over time—sometimes dramatically—as you observe new data about a customer.

-At Retina, we analyze CLV migration using predicted total CLV, but it can also be done with trailing twelve month average order value (TTM AOV) or some other relevant customer metric.
-It’s important that you use a value at the individual customer level that is measured on a regular fixed interval.
+At Retina, we analyze CLV migration using predicted total CLV, but you can also measure it with trailing twelve month average order value (TTM AOV) or some other relevant customer metric.
+What’s important is that you use a value at the individual customer level that is measured on a regular fixed interval.

-We compare this customer to another customer who started off with low CLV but engaged in a pattern of higher frequency buying over time, thus moving her into the medium tier of CLV.
-This concept is known as CLV migration.
+We compare this customer to another who started off with low CLV.
+This customer later engaged in a pattern of higher frequency buying over time, thus moving her into the medium tier of CLV.
+The name of this concept is CLV migration.
 At Retina, we also refer to this as intra-cohort CLV migration.
 This is different from inter-cohort migration, which measures the quality of customer acquisition.

-The intuition behind this concept can also be considered from the customer’s point of view.
+You can also consider the intuition behind this concept from the customer’s point of view.
 As a customer gets exposed to new types of marketing campaigns, new competition, and products, his or her behavior will change.

 In a CLV migration analysis, the very first step requires us to compute the specific metric (in our case, CLV) on an ongoing basis.
-This can be done retroactively by picking an “as-of-date,” then censoring our data from that point onwards as if you were computing the metric on that particular date.
+You can do this retroactively by picking an “as-of-date.”
+Then, censor your data from that point onwards as if you were computing the metric on that particular date.
 For instance, if we wanted to go back in time and compute the CLV of customers a year ago, we would just exclude all events after that date for the analysis.

-Once CLV has been computed for each customer for multiple as-of-date values going back in time, you want to group by customers and as-of-dates and determine quantiles for each customer.
+Once you have computed CLV for each customer for multiple as-of-date values going back in time, you want to group by customers and as-of-dates.
+Next, determine quantiles for each customer based on those groups.
 We typically recommend three to five customer quantiles.

 For the purposes of this discussion, we will distribute every single customer into three different tiers: below the 33rd percentile, between 33rd and 66th percentiles, and above the 66th percentile.
-Each customer will be labeled with one of the three tiers in any given period.
+Label each customer with one of the three tiers in any given period.
 For simplicity, let’s label the tiers as whales, dolphins, and minnows to indicate the highest to lowest tiers, respectively.

-These tiers you to put customers into different buckets and see their behavior as they switch between different tiers over time.
-For example, you would want to know what percentage of customers started off as whales and migrated towards becoming either dolphins or minnows by the end of their customer journey.
-Also, we typically want to take a look at seasonal behavior; for instance, if customers switch to a different tier quarter-over-quarter or month-over-month based on the seasonality of the business.
+These tiers allow you to put customers into different buckets and monitor meaningful changes in their behavior over time.
+For example, It’s compelling to know what percentage of customers started off as whales, but became either dolphins or minnows by the end of their customer journey.
+You can also consider seasonal behavior and observe if customers switch tiers quarter-over-quarter or month-over-month.

 Pick two dates and answer the following questions: